kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

 ### Resource Quota

-ResourceQuota will be enforced such that the user must have quota for each `DeviceRequest` under every `RankedDeviceRequest`.
+ResourceQuota will be enforced such that the user must have quota for each `DeviceRequest` under every `FirstOf`.
 Thus, this "pick one" behavior cannot be used to circumvent quota.
-This reduces the usefuleness of the feature, as it no longer services as a quota-management feature.
+This reduces the usefulness of the feature, as it means it will not serve as a quota management feature.
 However, the primary goal of the feature is about flexibility across clusters and obtainability of underlying devices, not quota management.

 ### User Stories (Optional)